 2018: Nigredo Hotel.
 The Historic Cultch Theatre.
 A bizarre, dark, and comic operatic thriller by Nic Gotham and Anne-Marie MacDonald.
 Directed by Alan Corbishly, starring Tyler Duncan and Sarah Vardy, with a four-player combo on a stage lit and designed by John Webber, this was a Vancouver premiere production.

 Coming in January 2020: Berlin: The Last Cabaret.
 Performance Works.
-A collage of chamber opera, cabaret, and jazz, set in 1934 in the collapse of the Weimar Republic.
+Set in 1934 in the collapse of the Weimar Republic.
 We look at how a bold and daring period in the arts was ultimately crushed by lies, fear, hate, and the egomania of one man.
 If it sounds contemporary, it is.
 Presented in the PuSh International Performing Arts Festival, Berlin sold out all four nights.